Reading Time: 5 minutes

 Omnichannel marketing can add more value to your customer’s online experience.
 As it lets you create a friction-free experience for your customers by plugging the gaps between different touchpoints (websites, mobile apps, social media platforms, etc.) and different devices (laptops, smartphones, and tablets.)

-When you implement an omnichannel marketing strategy, measuring the KPIs becomes important.
+When you implement an omnichannel eCommerce strategy, measuring the KPIs becomes important.
 You can track the overall performance of your strategy using KPIs and fine-tune it to align with the customer’s experience.

 4 KPIs to measure the performance of your omnichannel marketing strategy

 A customer typically goes through four stages – awareness, conversion, retention, and advocacy.
 So, when you define or measure the KPIs, cover all the stages to get a 360-degree view of the performance of your omnichannel marketing strategy.

 Some of the KPIs that you can measure are:

 Unless you are an Amazon or an Alibaba, you have to elbow your way to grab your customer’s attention.
 Use social media, videos, blogs, and Google and Bing ads to attract traffic to your website.
 Depending upon the channels you use, here are a few metrics that you can measure in the brand awareness stage: